 When to brush your infants and children?

-We must tell infants and young children about good oral hygiene.
-As soon as you see an infant’s tooth breaking through, then begin to practice brushing with a soft-bristled infant toothbrush.
-According to the ADA (American Daniel Association), you can give your child a small amount of fluoride toothpaste, about the size of a grain of rice.
-Further, Children about 3 to 6 years of age can use a pea-sized amount of fluoride toothpaste on their toothbrushes.
-You can help them brush their teeth twice daily, morning and night.
+We must teach newborns and young children the importance of excellent oral hygiene.
+Brushing with a soft-bristled infant toothbrush should begin when you notice a newborn’s tooth coming through.
+You may give your youngster a modest bit of fluoride toothpaste, roughly the size of a grain of rice, according to the ADA (American Daniel Association).
+Furthermore, children between the ages of three and six can use a pea-sized quantity of fluoride toothpaste on their toothbrushes.
+You can assist them with brushing their teeth twice daily, morning and night.

 Can poor dental hygiene involve the other side of your health?

 When you do not care about dental hygiene, it’s not only just a problem for your mouth but also affects other aspects of your health.
-New research proves that if you are daily brushing, floss, and do routine visits to your dentist, put your side down; you are inviting yourself at an increased risk for heart disease.
+New research proves that if you are daily brushing, flossing, and do routine visits to your dentist, put your side down; you are putting yourself at an increased risk for heart disease.

 What happens if you do not brush your teeth?